-The primary text and signature font is Galliard.
+Galliard is OHIO’s legacy font and is most associated with the brand because of its use in the OHIO woodcut logo.
 Its design is based on letterforms created in the 16th century, giving it a classic look that reflects OHIO’s historic, enriching, and authentic personality.

-For print projects, use Galliard for body copy (letters, memos, reports, etc.).
+For print projects, Galliard or Frutiger may be used for body copy (letters, memos, reports, etc.).
 For maximum legibility, do not use type smaller than 10 points.
 Use Frutiger for headings, signage, and the address block of official University stationery.
+Zilla may be used for headings or to highlight specific text in a layout.

 Official University websites not hosted on University servers may substitute Georgia for Galliard and Arial for Frutiger.
 This is the only situation where substitutions are allowed.